ayushc121/AndurilGP/vq2/README.md

 controller knows about where it is, how fast it is going, and where the gates are has to be derived from those two streams.

-That splits into three problems, and they went differently.
+That splits into two problems, and they went differently.

 ## Perception — works, and is measured